DavidStor/steal-my-look/README.md

 Our app is goona be cool hope u like it)
+David SHTOJSJOFIQWJFOUBOIDJWNOIBEWVJFNRENKIO